BlastSlimey/shapezipelago/README.md

   - Make sure item list only contains what is currently producable (=> update shop when receiving more progression items)
   - Shop items can consist of multiple shapes (so they are not restricted by 4 corners)
 - Goal "Customer satisfaction": Deliver certain amount of certain shop orders (minimum 5?), goal shape should be cheap and requiring all buildings, requires other players to take part
+- Add host setting to force disable gift shop (without error, only info in log)

 ### Labels (Deprecated)
 - IMPORTANT:    Text